throwaway-github-account-alex/coding-exercise/README.md

 ### Single event loop style
 + No consideration is required for threading, potentially simplifying the code.
-- Methods to poll stdin, don't look platform independent, and looks like using a platform independent option is more complex than I would like.
++ Methods to poll `stdin` don't look platform independent, and it looks like using a platform independent option is more complex than I would like.
+However, the specification given by Ben doesn't mention that it needs to be multi-platform.
 - If the user takes a long time to input the schedule, it'll block the scheduler.
-+ The specification given by Ben doesn't mention that it needs to be multi-platform.

-I imagine with both of these patterns will be as equally unit testable, so long as the key components are separated out.
+I imagine that both of these patterns will be equally unit testable, so long as the key components are separated out.
- Additionally, by overriding the time input it should be possible to check the behavior over an entire day.
+ Additionally, by overriding the time input it should be possible to check the behaviour over an entire day.

 ## Assumptions
-+ MVP refers to minimum viable product.
++ `MVP` refers to minimum viable product.
-+ The schedule reads from left to right, with the start being the left point.
++ The schedule reads from left to right, with the start being the left most point.
 + It's OK to stop the program with any invalid input.
-+ It's implied, but not explicitly said, only output changes to the current heater state are written, rather than outputs every 30 minutes.
++ It's implied, but not explicitly said, that only output changes to the current heater state are written, rather than outputs every 30 minutes.

   If the hardware's anything like the hardware I work with, I would have thought a more explicit output as frequently as possible would be better...
-+ '\n' delimits the input schedule string.
++ `\n` delimits the input schedule string.
-+ The initial heater state is OFF, however I could print OFF at start if the state were to be ambiguous.
++ The initial heater state is OFF, however I could print OFF at start if the initial heater state were to be ambiguous.
-+ Responsiveness to user input.
-        I'll assume, faster is better.
++ Regarding responsiveness to user input, I'll assume faster is better.
 If the schedule updates, and the current 30 minute period changes heater status changes, the program should update the heater status immediately, rather than waiting until the next 30 minute period.

 ## How to build